Master's Program FAQ

 IS FOOD INCLUDED IN TUITION?

-Lunch is provided as part of your tuition.
+We provide 1-2 meals per week.
 Other meals are on your own.
 Downtown San Mateo has a dazzling array of affordable, diverse food options.
-Some dinners will be provided for receptions.

 CAN I GET ACADEMIC CREDITS FOR ATTENDING DRAPER UNIVERSITY?